RookeriesDevelopment/rook-reactnative-sdks-docs/rook-transmission/README.md

 **Definition**

-If you need more details about BodySummary please use right click an **Go to definition** to se the whole definition
+This hook help you to update the timezone of the user

 ```ts
 type Props = {